 Fund Financial Statements.
 The fund financial statements provide information about the Society's funds.
 GAAP requires separate statements by fund category - governmental, proprietary, and fiduciary.
 The Society uses only the governmental fund categories.
-The Society Board is the highest level of decision-making authority and has the authority, by resolution, to establish, modify, or rescind the commitment or assignment of a fund balance to a specific purpose.
+The Society's Board of Directors (Board) is the highest level of decision-making authority and has the authority, by resolution, to establish, modify, or rescind the commitment or assignment of a fund balance to a specific purpose.